 Peer-reviewed article A double-spaced MS Word file 4,000–6,000 words in length should be sent as an attached MS Word file.
-In order to facilitate blind peer review, a separate file should contain a title page with author’s name, address, e-mail address, telephone number, and institutional affiliation.
+In order to facilitate double blind peer-review, a separate file should contain a title page with author’s name, address, e-mail address, telephone number, and institutional affiliation.
 Only the article title should appear at the head of the article file.
 The author’s name and/or institution should not appear in the article file itself.
 Please submit articles using MLA formatting.

 Note from the Field Notes from the Field are brief works of fewer than 4,000 words.
 These projects should articulate relevant and meaningful perspectives on subjects of current interest in theatre, the performing arts, and / or pedagogical activity.
 The editors value work that invites readers to consider making or teaching theatre in the present moment in addition to strategies for assessing a specific theatre practice or pedagogy.
 Notes can be creative in nature and focus on direct, personal experiences.
 The editorial staff is particularly interested in Notes that expand beyond the personal essay to include interviews, dialogic formats, and manifestos.
 We also consider discussions of classroom exercises, resource lists, syllabi, and other hands-on tools or guides to practice and pedagogy.
 Unlike peer-reviewed articles, the author need not include a detailed theoretical frame; however, Notes must have a clear argument that is supported by evidence.
 Notes will not be sent through the double-blind peer-review process but will be evaluated by the editorial staff.
 Please submit Notes using MLA formatting.

 Before submitting, all authors are encouraged to look at previous issues of Theatre Topics to make sure that their work fits the scope and style of the journal.
 All submissions should conform to the requirements of the MLA Handbook, and should be submitted as an e-mail attachment.
 A “Works Cited” format is used.
 Illustrations, when available, are encouraged.
 All images must be sent as separate .jpeg or .tiff files.
 Images must not be embedded within the text.
 The journal acknowledges receipt of files by e-mail within 1–2 weeks.
 Once articles have been acknowledged, response time averages 4–5 months.
 Simultaneous submissions are not accepted.